Rangitoto Island: Structure

-Rangitoto Volcano buries an explosion crater and tuff ring formed during the early wet phase of eruption in the middle of the Waitemata Harbour.
+The southern cone of Rangitoto Volcano with its own crater likely buries a more northern explosion crater and tuff ring formed during the early wet phase of eruption in the middle of the Waitemata Harbour.
 The external form of Rangitoto consists of a circular, gently sloping shield composed of numerous overlapping lava flows.
-The centre of the volcano is capped by the remains of three, much steeper scoria cones made of loose scoria that was erupted by dry-style fire-fountaining from several vents.
+The centre of the volcano is capped by the remains of much steeper scoria cones made of loose scoria that was erupted by dry-style fire-fountaining from several vents.

+Gravitational studies show a relationship with the Islington Bay Fault which strikes between Rangitoto and Mototapu islands but which is distinctly offset by about 3.5 km from the Rangitoto vents to the east of the fault and that there is a density beneath the southern cones.
+This along with magnetic studies has been interpreted to show a solidified intra-cone feeder dyke as the most likely explanation for the mass under the southern cone system and some buried mass to the north of the northern cone whose character can not be fully modelled but is likely to be a feeder dyke.
+At depth of more than 6 km the magma may have initially tracked the Islington Bay Fault in this modelling.